justbeamit/beam/README.md

 ### **Install**

-To install, just run the install script:
+To install, just run the `install.sh` script, which will install the required Python modules as well as create the `beam` command:

     $ ./install.sh

 Note that this requires you to have [pip](https://pip.pypa.io/en/latest/index.html) installed.
-If you don't have [pip](https://pip.pypa.io/en/latest/index.html), you can manually install the 3 dependencies.
+If you don't have [pip](https://pip.pypa.io/en/latest/index.html), you can manually install the 3 dependencies, and then run the following command:

+    $ sudo cp beam /usr/bin

 ### **Usage**

+You can pass in 1 or more paths to the file(s) you want to transfer as arguments to `beam`.
+The paths must point to existing files, and directories are not supported.

 single file transfers: